Classic Pork Chop Marsala

 Classic Pork Chop Marsala…

 Pork Chops are wonderful to make any time of year, especially when you can easily make them on the stove-top and in one skillet.
+This dish for pork chops is not complicated.ย We’ll show you how to make them with ease.ย

-Ingredients Needed for Pork Marsala (your shopping list):
+Overview: Ingredients for Pork Marsala

 • white button mushrooms: one basket, up to 1 pound.